He's going crazy, Dom thought. It happened a lot here. He stared at him.

-Dom stared at him.
-Cree was shivering, but not from cold.
-The prison cell was very warm.
-His jaw was working and he was grinning, but no words were coming out.
+Cree's jaw was working and he was grinning at the same time, but no words were coming out.
 Just short croaking noises.
 Irritating as hell.

 A falling star flashed across the sky, exploded on the horizon.
 Dom awoke with a start.
 A cold sour sweat, in the hot damp.
 His blanket soaking wet, like he'd whizzed, but he checked and he hadn't.

 What had he been dreaming about?
 It was right there, on the edge of his thoughts.
 He grasped for it.

 Cree.
 It was about Cree.
 Cree's depression.
 Twenty-five years, the kid had.
 Too many.
 He couldn't take it.
 So he had, supposedly, off'd himself.
 Dom smirked at the inner joke of it.

 Dom rubbed the crust from his eyes.
 Pulled the sweat blanket off.
 Let himself air dry on the top bunk.
 Flapped the blanket for a quick breeze.
 Stared at the low ceiling in the half-dark, wondering if he should wake or snooze a few more minutes.The guards hadn't come by yet anyway.

 Something seemed to move on the ceiling now.
 Then it was gone.
 A dot at the edge of his vision, fading into the shadows.
 It was probably an insect, Dom thought.
 One of Cree's lost spiders.

 Those stinking little spiders, Dom remembered.
 Always crawling everywhere, making webs, bringing in other dead insects -- disgusting.
 They had argued often about those spiders and Cree's fascination with them.